Pacers' Bennedict Mathurin: Good to go

-Mathurin (ankle) will play in Thursday's game against the Kings, Dustin Dopirak of The Indianapolis Starreports.
+Mathurin (ankle) will play in Friday's game against Portland, Dustin Dopirak of The Indianapolis Star reports.

-With Mathurin upgraded to available, he keeps his streak alive with zero missed games this campaign.
-He will have a lot on his plate offensively with Tyrese Haliburton (hamstring), Pascal Siakam (trade pending) and Aaron Nesmith (shins) all sitting this game out.
+Mathurin will play through his second straight questionable tag Friday after tweaking his right ankle Monday versus the Jazz.
+Aaron Nesmith (shins) is returning to action Friday and Pascal Siakam is making his debut, so there will likely be less touches and minutes available for Mathurin.

 More News